ernenr1/ga_covid19/README.md

 ## Deployment

-This app will be deployed and hosted on Heroku once finished.
+Currently this app is hosted on Heroku.
+Please note that the app is hosted using Heroku's free tier.
+Therefore, the app may take time to load and wake up because Heroku puts the app to sleep.

 ## Built With